gamestrafe/thedivision2/source/_pages/gear.md

 ## Gear Sets

 The most powerful buffs, you can get from gear sets.
-These are never branded and ahave bonuses for 5 and 6 pieces.
+These are never branded and have bonuses for 2 to 6 pieces.

-The following gear sets are known:
+### Hard Wired

+No detailed info yet on this set.

-- Ongoing Directive
+### Ongoing Directive

+Pieces:
+- Gatherers Mask
+- Resource Harness
+- Loadout Frame
+- CQB Fist Guards
+- Special Ammo Holster
-- Hard Wired
+- Knee Poleyn

+Bonuses:
+- 2 pieces: +20% Weapon Handling
+- 3 Pieces: +25% Burn Damage
+- 4 pieces: +25% Bleed Damage
+- 5 pieces: Emergency Requisition: Combat resources (armor kits, ammo, grenades) within 40 meters of you are automatically collected.
+This occurs every 30 seconds.
+- 6 pieces: The Right Tool: Killing an enemy with a weapon grants special ammo (incendiary, explosive, shock) to one of your other weapons.

-- True Patriot
+### True Patriot

-Gamespot has a video about the True Patriot on their site.
+Pieces:
+- Heft Grade A Mask
+- Appleton Body Armor
+- Driver Excursion Pack
+- Ross Hand Protectors
+- Young Low-Friction Holster
+- Sheridan Kneelers

+Bonuses:
+- 2 pieces: +10% Damage to Armor
+- 3 Pieces: +10% Protection from Elites
+- 4 pieces: +10% Total Armor
+- 5 pieces: Red, White and Blue: When you shoot an enemy, apply a debuff to them.
+Debugffs are applied in order Red/White/Blue, cycling every 4 seconds.
+Red decreases damage dealt by the enemy.
+White restores armor to friendlies that shoot this enemy.
+Blue boosts skill cooldown reduction to friendlies that shoot this enemy.
+- 6 pieces: Full Flag: Shooting an enemy that has all three debuffs will deal 25% damage to other nearby enemies that have at least one of the debuffs.